Kinnaird Head Lighthouses: Anniversary events

 In 2012 the old Kinnaird Head Lighthouse was lit for two anniversary celebrations organised by the Museum of Scottish Lighthouses.
 First, on 2 June 2012 the light was exhibited in celebration of the Queen's Diamond Jubilee.
-Secondly, the light was exhibited on 1 December 2012 in celebration of Kinnaird Head's 225th anniversary.
-The light was lit at 3.31pm, and extinguished at 8.30am the next morning, marking a full 17-hour shift.
+The light was exhibited again on 1 December 2012 in celebration of Kinnaird Head's 225th anniversary.
+The light was lit at 3.31 pm, and extinguished at 8.30 the next morning, marking a full 17-hour shift.